Angela Alsobrooks: Social issues

 Alsobrooks supported the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland in 2012 and supported Question 6.
 During her tenure as county executive, Alsobrooks issued several proclamations recognizing Pride Month and expanded health services with people with HIV/AIDS, and hired the county's first government liaison to the LGBTQ community in June 2023.
 Later that month, she became the first county executive to fly the Progress Pride flag over county government buildings.
 During her 2024 U.S. Senate campaign, Alsobrooks supported the Equality Act and criticized anti-trans laws passed in Republican states as well as national efforts to "undermine equality and promote discrimination" against LGBT individuals.

 Alsobrooks opposes restrictions on abortions, describing the decision to get an abortion as a "family decision for a woman, a family, and her doctor."
 In June 2022, she criticized the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, contrasting it with the court's earlier ruling in New York State Rifle & Pistol Association, Inc. v.
 Bruen.
 During her 2024 U.S. Senate campaign, Alsobrooks promised to immediately cosponsor the Women's Health Protection Act, which would overturn the Dobbs decision, said she would not support any judicial nominee who opposes abortion rights, and supported a 2024 referendum to codify the right to reproductive care into the Constitution of Maryland.
 She also criticized the Alabama Supreme Court's ruling in LePage v.
 Center for Reproductive Medicine, which held that frozen embryos had the same rights as children.

 In February 2019, after it was reported that state delegate Mary Ann Lisanti had described a district in Prince George's County as a "n----- district" in a conversation with another legislator, Alsobrooks described her comments as "disturbing and offensive" and invited her to come to the county.
 She later called on Lisanti to resign from the Maryland House of Delegates.

 In April 2023, Alsobrooks agreed with proposals to create a $2 million universal basic income pilot program in Prince George's County but expressed concerns with its funding due to its tight budget constraints.
 The $4 million pilot program, which was funded using a public-private partnership and provided $800 monthly payments to 125 seniors over a two-year span, was unanimously passed by the county council and launched in November.

 In April 2024, Alsobrooks expressed concerns with proposals to ban TikTok in the United States.

 In October 2024, Alsobrooks's campaign told The Baltimore Banner that she supported the Commission to Study and Develop Reparation Proposals for African-Americans Act, which would study proposals to provide African-Americans with reparations for U.S. slavery.

+In September 2026, Alsobrooks opposed the Protect College Sports Act of 2026, criticizing provisions that imposed salary caps on college athletes that she said would "suppress the opportunities of the athletes".